Rootgrow by Empathy: RHS Approved Mycorrhizae AKA “Friendly Fungi”

 Many larger trees and specimen plants can struggle to make good growth in the early years after planting.

-If Rootgrow is used, the plant will have access to a greater volume of soil (and therefore water and nutrient) much faster than normal, and this helps to balance out the root to shoot ratio.
+If Rootgrow is used, the colonised roots will have access to a greater volume of soil (and therefore water and nutrient) much faster than normal, and this helps to balance out the root to shoot ratio.

 Recommended by UK Highways Agency for Urban Planting